William Bell Riley

-William Bell Riley (March 22, 1861 in Greene County, Indiana, USA – December 5, 1947 in Golden Valley, Minnesota) was an American Baptist evangelical Christian pastor.
+William Bell Riley (March 22, 1861 – December 5, 1947) was an American Baptist evangelical Christian pastor who spoke against modernism and evolution.
+He was known as "The Grand Old Man of Fundamentalism."

 Biography

 In 1878, at the age of 17, Riley publicly professed faith in Christ.
 He had planned to study law, but shortly after his conversion he felt called to the ministry.

 After being educated at normal school in Valparaiso, Indiana, Riley received his teacher's certificate.
 After teaching in county schools, he attended college in Hanover, Indiana, where he received an A.B. degree in 1885.
 In 1888 he graduated from the Southern Baptist Theological Seminary in Louisville, Kentucky.

 He served several Baptist churches in Kentucky, Indiana, and Illinois before taking the pastorate at the First Baptist Church in Minneapolis, Minnesota in 1897.
 He was known as "The Grand Old Man of Fundamentalism."

 He resigned after forty-five years but served as pastor emeritus until his death five years later.
 Riley wrote a number of texts on Christian Evangelism and founded the Northwestern Bible Training School along with an Evangelical Seminary.

 In 1919 Riley founded the World Christian Fundamentals Association.

 Theologically, Riley was a Baptist traditionalist who subscribed to the New Hampshire Confession of Faith of 1833, the most popular Baptist creed of the 19th century.
 His first major work was an exposition of the Confession and in 1922 he tried to help the fundamentalist faction of the Northern Baptist Convention gain control and reject theological liberalism by convincing the Convention to adopt the Confession as its binding statement of faith.

 Riley was the editor of The Christian Fundamentalist from 1927 to 1932.
-Riley was president of the Minnesota Baptist State Convention in 1944-45.
+Riley was president of the Minnesota Baptist State Convention in 1944–45.
 When Riley died in 1947, Billy Graham, whom Riley had chosen to succeed him as president of Northwestern, conducted the funeral services.
 At Riley's death Northwestern Bible School was the second largest Bible School in the world, with some 1,200 students enrolled.
+He was buried in Lakewood Cemetery.